ITDependsQ42022/Hey-Blue/Functional Decision Records/ADR-016-data-storage.md

 * Good, because the importance is given to kind of data, speed and effeciency by enabling multiple data store systems.
 * Bad, because it may not be cost effective.
+* Good, because seperation of concerns are very clear and well scoped.
-* Bad, because it requires a good understanding of variety of databases
+* Bad, because it requires a good understanding of variety of databases.

 ## Validation